UoM-RAICo1/raico-docs/source/demos/index.rst

+.. _demo:

 Demo
 ====

-This is a simple demo of how to use the `react-native-ble-manager` library to connect to a BLE device and read/write data to it.
+In this section, we provide a series of demos to help you to use the robots.
+The demos are organized into the following categories:

  .. toctree::